ebaauw/homebridge-rpi/README.md

 When Homebridge crashes, Homebridge RPi might not properly close the `pigpiod` file handles.
 This can result in an `FO (104): error no handle available (-24)` error.
-Use `rpi -H xx.xx.xx.xx closeHandles` to force-close the stale handles.
+Restart `pigpiod` to force-close the stale handles.

 #### Check Dependencies
 If you run into Homebridge startup issues, please double-check what versions of Node.js and of Homebridge have been installed.